learn-co-curriculum/opening-a-lab-nitrous/README.md

 **The Learn CLI workflow is the preferred way to work on Learn.**

 This is important and understanding how to use `learn` is crucial.
+A CLI, or Command Line Interface, is a program - like the Learn CLI - that interacts with your computer via your terminal.

 ### Step 1: Opening a Lesson with `learn open`